kha-dinh/my-obsidian/PaperNotes/@mera2022dbox.md

 The paper cover the protection of DMA in embedded device [[Compartmentalization]], which is missing in previous work.

 The design is based on FreeRTOS-MPU; the regions of [[Memory Protection Unit]]  is explicitly splitted into regions with specialized functionalities.
 For example, there are separated regions for
 - kernel stack & heap
 - Task stack
 - Task code
 - Syscall code
-- kernel code
+- kernel code, etc.
 Compared to static analysis to determine the regions, the authors claim that this method is precise, preserve functionality, more secure.

 There are also use-defined regions.
 User-defined region is given smaller number than kernel regions so that it cannot overwrite kernel ([[Memory Protection Unit]]).
 The paper also modifies the kernel so make sure that user-defined regions of different users cannot overlap.

-A separated and protected *DMA Task* is used to perform DMA request to the DMA controller.
+A separated and trusted *DMA Task* is used to perform DMA request to the DMA controller.
 For DMA access control, the paper introduce a "capability-based" model;  each requests' *source* and *destination* is used to authenticate the transfer.
 For write, *source* must be within the user's memory, and *destination* must have the capability (e.g., write).